isaacnmm/pestpolicy-hugo2XX/content/posts/does-alcohol-remove-paint/index.md

 There are two forms of alcohol that work safely for standard paint removalIsopropyl alcohol and denatured alcohol that is, at times, commonly known as the methylated spirit.
 Denatured alcohol contains about 70% to 90% ethyl, whose concentration may change according to the intended users.
 The Isopropyl alcohol comes with 90% to 99% Ethyl and 5% range methanol activator, thus making it more potent as compared to denatured alcohol.

-Being under an organic chemical group, the OL factor (COOH) actively breaks the bond in latex or water
-- based paint to form a semi
+Being under an organic chemical group, the OL factor (COOH) actively breaks the bond in latex or water-based paint to form a semi-liquid substance.
-- liquid substance.
 The weakened bonds in the mixture allow more effortless removal action without much problem after some minutes.
 The alkanol agent in each type utilizes principles of solubility and weakens the bonds for easier removal. > See Also: > Deck Sealer for Pressure Treated Wood

 ###  b.
 Concentration level needed

 For better paint removal, isopropyl alcohol or denatured alcohol should have 75% to 95% alkanol content.
-This is necessary to improve bond
-- breaking affinity without damaging the surface under paint removal.
+This is necessary to improve bond-breaking affinity without damaging the surface under paint removal.
 Moreover, the user should be protected well since these liquids (at high concentration) caused skin irritation (on contact) or nasal cavity discomfort upon inhalation.

 You can manually dilute the alcohol using distilled/clean water or purchase the right concentration for your paint removal use.
 Having a 100% concentration of alcohol is risky to the user and may destroy the surface being cleaned.
 Usually, the active agents may stain or corrode the surface, especially plastics, if the professional application is not followed during removal.
 NB: Avoid direct contact during application.